-Accounting Standards Issued
+Accounting Standards Adopted

-In September 2011, the FASB issued Accounting Standards Update ("ASU") 2011-08, Testing Goodwill for Impairment ("ASU 2011-08").
+In September 2011, the FASB issued ASU 2011-08, Testing Goodwill for Impairment ("ASU 2011-08").
 The objective of ASU 2011-08 is to simplify how entities, both public and nonpublic, test goodwill for impairment.
 These amendments permit an entity to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
 Previous guidance required an entity to test goodwill for impairment, on at least an annual basis, by comparing the fair value of a reporting unit with its carrying amount, including goodwill (step one).
 If the fair value of a reporting unit is less than its carrying amount, then the second step of the test must be performed to measure the amount of the impairment loss, if any.
 Under the amendments in ASU 2011-08, an entity is not required to perform step one of the goodwill impairment test for a reporting unit if it is more likely than not that its fair value is greater than its carrying amount.
 The guidance in ASU 2011-08 is effective for annual and interim goodwill assessments performed for fiscal years beginning after December 15, 2011 and early adoption is permitted.
-We did not early adopt the provisions of this guidance and will implement this accounting standard for our goodwill impairment testing as of December 31, 2012.
+We implemented this accounting standard for our goodwill impairment testing as of December 31, 2012.

 In June 2011, the FASB issued ASU 2011-05, Presentation of Comprehensive Income ("ASU 2011-05"), which requires an entity to present components of net income and other comprehensive income in one continuous statement, referred to as the statement of comprehensive income, or in two separate, but consecutive statements.
 The current option to present components of other comprehensive income as part of the statement of changes in stockholders' equity will be eliminated.
 Although the new guidance changes the presentation of comprehensive income, there are no changes to the components that are recognized in net income or other comprehensive income under existing guidance.
 ASU 2011-05 is effective for interim and annual periods beginning after December 15, 2011 and will be applied retrospectively.
-The adoption of ASU 2011-05 in the first quarter of 2012 will change our financial statement presentation of comprehensive income but will not impact our net income, financial position or cash flows.
+We adopted ASU 2011-05 in the first quarter of 2012 and have included two separate, but consecutive statements of operations and comprehensive income in this report.
+The adoption of ASU 2011-05 changed our financial statement presentation of comprehensive income but did not impact our net income, financial position or cash flows.